-Chicago may be know as the windy city (for it's air-driven politicians) but it also has a long history as a Magic City.
-You've come to the right place for the best list of magic shows in Chicago that run the gamut: from the up-close, intimate parlour shows to the large scale touring theatre productions from Broadway and beyond.
-Forget the Blues and catch a fun magic show.
-Check out the following special windy city magical shows...
+Chicago may be known as the windy city (for its air-driven politicians) but it also has a long history as a Magic City.
+You've come to the right place for the list of the Best Magic Shows in Chicago that run-the-gamut: from the up-close, intimate parlour shows to the large scale touring theatre productions from Broadway and beyond.
+Forget the Blues and catch the fun, special, windy-city Chicago Magic...

 The Magic of Chicago History

 Even from the earliest days of Chicago, magic was present in a different form.
 Now one of the largest metropolitan cities in the Midwest, Chicago started out as little more than extensive Native American settlements of the Algonquin and Miami Confederacy of tribes.
 Before the first Western settlers came in to settle the area, Native American tribes practiced their own rituals and religious experimentation that looked akin to a type of mysticism to early settlers.

 Early settlers gave way to bigger and more organized parties of Western inhabitants.
 Chicago grew, thrusting out the native population in favor of ever-expanding newcomers and their technology.
 Soon, Chicago became a major transportation hub for the great lakes along with the local rivers.
 With the rise of industry and commerce, Chicago became a thriving metropolis.
 As the city grew, so did the number of visitors making Chicago the perfect location for notable people to meet.

 While Harry Houdini was a resident of New York, his magic show took him all over the United States and even the world.
 However, his early days, when he was a struggling magician, found him at the 1893 Chicago World’s Fair Tunisian Village exhibit.
 Performing tricks for small change among wandering patrons, Houdini met Howard Thurston, also a struggling performer at the time.
 The two fledgling magicians would later become fabulously famous, known for their flair for the dramatic.
 And it all started in Chicago.